lsaravia/SpeciesRankSurface/srsdq_appendices.md

 |  256   |   341    |   78.3   | DqSAD  |   1000   |  0.909  |   225    |  0.2889  |
 +--------+----------+----------+--------+----------+---------+----------+----------+

-Table S1: Power and Type I error rate for SAD, DqSAD and DqSRS.
+Table: Power and Type I error rate for SAD, DqSAD and DqSRS.
 The number of points used for SAD is the number of species found in the compared communities, and the number of points for multifractal spectra are the q used for the estimation ranging -24 to 24 (n=35).
 The complete set used is q={-24,-22,-20,-18,-16,-14,-12,-10,-8,-6,-4,-3,-2.5,-2,-1.5,-1,-0.5,0,0.5,1,1.5,2,2.5,3,4,6,8,10,12,14,16,18,20,22,24 }.

 +--------+----------+----------+--------+----------+---------+----------+---------+
 |  Side  |  spMeta  |  MeanSp  |  Type  |  nPower  |  power  |  nTypeI  |  typeI  |